WarpDefi/exchange-contracts/contracts/staking-positions/README.md

 Violation of this principle would be a critical vulnerability.
 Another major bug would be the lock count getting stuck at non-zero without a way to bring it back to zero again.

-Another feature of PangoChef is rewarder.
+Another feature of WarpDefiChef is rewarder.
 Rewarder is an external contract that can be defined for any pool.
 Rewarder allows distributing extra token rewards.
 One issue with Rewarder is that it can allow a malicious owner to create DOS on withdraw functions.
 To prevent this, usually there is an emergency exit function that lacks the rewarder hook.
 We did not want to have an exit